 Woodruff Arts Center, 1 404/733-4444, 1280 Peachtree Street NE

-Midtown Atlanta’s pre-eminent performing and visual arts campus, the Woodruff is home to the Atlanta Symphony Orchestra and the Alliance Theatre, as well as a world-class venue for viewing art, the High Museum, which comprises an original building designed in 1983 by Richard Meier and a 2002 expansion by Renzo Piano.
+Midtown Atlanta’s pre-eminent performing and visual arts campus, the Woodruff is home to the Atlanta Symphony Orchestra and the Alliance Theatre, as well as a world-class venue for viewing art, the High Museum.
 Just a five-minute walk from Four Seasons, the High is known for its many works by self-taught Southern U.S. artists, including Georgia’s late folk eminence Howard Finster, as well as pieces by international luminaries such as Claude Monet, Henri de Toulouse-Lautrec, Georgia O’Keeffe, Andrew Wyeth, John Singer Sargent, Sally Mann, Gerhard Richter and Dorothea Lange.

 Castleberry Hill, Walker and Peters streets SW